leigh-johnson/leigh-johnson.github.io/_posts/2015-04-21-recommended-reading-speculative-fiction.md

 <footer>Neil Gaiman, <cite title="The Mapmaker">The Mapmaker</cite></footer>
 </blockquote>

 There's natural tension when authors scaffold their model: how do you convincingly deconstruct culturally pervasive ideas, without boring your audience to indifference?
 Sue McGregor's "Consumerism as a Source of Structural Violence" has a much shorter reach than JG Ballard's "Kingdom Come", for example.
+Speculative fiction is an expressive way to point to a a piece of cultural structure.

 So, I would like to share a list of my favorite topical conversation starters.
 These are some of the titles I own (sometimes in multiplicate) to lend over and over again.